Erithano/Timon-Your-FAQ-bot-for-Microsoft-Teams/README.md

 ## Credits and references

-1. Created by Erik Olsson with the assistance of Patricia Zemer and Max Baldt
+1. Created by Erik Olsson with the assistance of Max Baldt and Patricia Zemer, plus an entire community of passionate Microsoft colleagues, fans and MVPs!
-2. Inspired by the old [aka.ms/AdoptBot](https://aka.ms/AdoptBot)
+2. Timon's primary purpose was early on to help new users learn Teams during the Covid-19 pandemic, but has evolved to a popular copilot thanks to the integration of Azure OpenAI✨
-4. Each Timon (& Tima) has been translated by multiple awesome Timon heroes
+4. Each Timon (& Tima) have been translated by multiple awesome Timon heroes
 5. Timon & Tima's icons are designed by [vectorpouch |
    Freepik](https://www.freepik.com/vectorpouch)
+6. Not all languages have an AI version of Timon (yet).
+New languages may or may not become available.
+Feel free to get involved!